EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Graphing a trace of the sum of amplitudes over the spatial dimensions, for an evolving field having a zero order term, we may see that an exact conservation of amplitudes no longer holds in a direct sense; infact the total amplitude may even reverse sign; but its long term evolution still seems constrained by a form of conservation principle; and the sum-of-squares evolution of the field, is qualitativeiy similar, with or without direct zero order term.

-We note that there appears to be no obstacle to adding both extra dimensions and a zero-order term.
+We note that there is no obstacle to adding an extra dimension and a zero-order term.
 Nor to the addition of  multitude of extra dimensions.

 We note that adding an extra dimension, doubles the number of distinct elements in the algebra.
 Likewise, adding a zero order term, through coupling the even and odd grades, allows us to construct a wave-equation with double the number of coupled components, compared to the situation without a zero-order term.
 Again, this hints at an isomorphism; and rather than thinking in terms of a zero-order terms on the full algebra, we may elect to think in terms of specific excitations of an even-grade subalgebra in a one-up space.
-We note that extra dimensions may not merely expand the number of algebraic elements, but also may expand the number of degrees of freedom.
+We note that extra dimensions do not merely expand the number of algebraic elements, but also may expand the number of degrees of freedom.

 To continue this line of questioning; insofar as the effects of a zero order term are isomorphic to a gradient along a compact dimension; spatial variations of that zero order term, or 'potentials', should be isomorphic to spatial variations of the compact metric.
 One famous example of an application of such a potential V, is as modelling the coulomb interaction when solving for the Dirac electron energy levels.
 Insofar as this isomorphism holds, replacing that spatially variable coulomb potential with a spatially variable compact metric, should 'just work'.
 We consider this an interesting geometric perspective on the electromagnetic force, which to our knowledge is not usually thought of in terms of variable metrics.
 [NOTE: this isnt true it would seem; the Kaluza–Klein models does exactly that]